ricds/DL_RS_GEE/README.md

 # **DL_RS_GEE: Deep Learning with Remote Sensing imagery from Google Earth Engine with R language.**

-This repo provide code and dataset for an experiment with image segmentation of rice crops in southern Brazil based on Sentinel-2 data.
+This repo provide code and datasets for training in image segmentation with Deep Learning with Remote Sensing imagery.
+Experiment is an exercise on rice crops in southern Brazil based on Sentinel-2 data.

 Authors: Ricardo Dalagnol, Fabien Wagner